csusm-library/scrum2b/README.md

 (Please login with username/password: **demo/demo123** to get more detail how Scrum2B works)

-*We are focused on making it easier to integrate Scrum in project management.
+*We are focus to make easier and more simple to practice Scrum in Project management.
-If you have ideas on improving the tools we've developed, please do not hesitage to email me at scrum2b@ithanoi.com, Or create a Pull request (https://github.com/scrum2b/scrum2b/pulls) to us.*
+So if you find any new ideas to improve the tools, please do not hesitage to send message to me at scrum2b@ithanoi.com, Or create a Pull request (https://github.com/scrum2b/scrum2b/pulls) to us.*